DevicePrep™

 Step-by-step fix

-2. If latency is high, move closer to the router or switch to a 5 GHz or 6 GHz Wi-Fi band.
+2. If latency/jitter are high, move closer to the router or switch to a 5 GHz or 6 GHz Wi‑Fi band.

 3. Use an ethernet cable for calls when possible to cut jitter and packet loss.